This post may contain affiliate links. Please read our disclosure policy.

 - dash of garlic

-- Brown your hamburger in a large pan.
+- Brown the ground beef in a large skillet. (drain excess fat)

 - A few minutes before the hour is done, cook box of spaghetti noodles as directed on package.